alvin-pc-chen/alvin-pc-chen.github.io/_projects/cnn.md

 At the core of the neural network is the `activation function`, which is applied to the outputs of the previous layer to introduce nonlinearity.
 Without activation, stacked layers remain linear and have the same predictive power as a single layer.
 The downside to the nonlinear function occurs in backpropagation, where certain outputs can result in disappearing gradients breaking the training loop.
 For this reason, many models prefer using [`ReLU`](https://machinelearningmastery.com/rectified-linear-activation-function-for-deep-learning-neural-networks/) as the activation function for non-terminal layers. `ReLU` behaves linearly for inputs greater than `0` which means its derivative is `1`, preventing disappearing gradients while maintaining nonlinearity.
 The derivative of `ReLU` is undefined at `0` conventionally we set it to `0`.

-{% highlight python linenos %} class ReLU:
+{% highlight python linenos %}class ReLU:
     """
     Simple ReLU activation function
     """